DariusTheGreate/PutinLang/README.md

 free(president);

 ```
-u will get output like this
+u will get output like this:

 ![output example](/assets/output.png "output example")